strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

 3. The request hits a [route](/dev-docs/backend-customization/routes).<br/>By default, Strapi generates route files for all the content-types that you create (see [REST API documentation](/dev-docs/api/rest)), and more routes can be added and configured.
 4. [Route policies](/dev-docs/backend-customization/policies) act as a read-only validation step that can block access to a route.
 [Route middlewares](/dev-docs/backend-customization/routes#middlewares) can control the request flow and mutate the request itself before moving forward.
 5. [Controllers](/dev-docs/backend-customization/controllers) execute code once a route has been reached.
 [Services](/dev-docs/backend-customization/services) are optional, additional code that can be used to build custom logic reusable by controllers.
-6. The code executed by the controllers and services interacts with the [models](/dev-docs/backend-customization/models) that are a representation of the content data structure stored in the database.<br />Interacting with the data represented by the models is handled by the [Entity Service](/dev-docs/api/entity-service) and [Query Engine](/dev-docs/api/query-engine).
+6. The code executed by the controllers and services interacts with the [models](/dev-docs/backend-customization/models) that are a representation of the content data structure stored in the database.<br />Interacting with the data represented by the models is handled by the [Document Service](/dev-docs/api/document-service) and [Query Engine](/dev-docs/api/query-engine).
 7. The server returns a [response](/dev-docs/backend-customization/requests-responses).
 The response can travel back through route middlewares and global middlewares before being sent.

 Both global and route middlewares include an asynchronous callback function, `await next()`.
 Depending on what is returned by the middleware, the request will either go through a shorter or longer path through the back end: